Skip to content

 THE PHYSICAL ACT OF PRAYING IS HARD

-• Like most skills, it doesn’t come naturally to us.
+• it doesn’t come naturally to us.
 We have to learn how to pray.
 Even the disciples recognized this, asking Jesus to “Teach us how to pray” (Luke 11:1).

-• It demands concentration.
-If you’re like me, sometimes it can be hard enough to focus on a friend at church when I’m talking to them in a busy room.
+• it demands concentration.
+Sometimes, it can be hard enough to focus on a friend at church when talking to them in a busy room.
 How much harder is it to concentrate on a person who is not physically present?
-Add the very real concerns which surround caring for an ill person into the mix and distraction abounds!
+Add the real concerns surrounding caring for an ill person into the mix, and distraction abounds!

-• Prayer is difficult.
-Praying for healing is hard.
-No matter how much we love Jesus or desire to live like Him, maintaining a prayer life is rarely easy – but it is worth fighting for, both today, tomorrow, and for the rest of our time on this earth.
+No matter how much we love Jesus or desire to live like Him, maintaining a prayer life is rarely easy, but it is worth fighting for today, tomorrow, and the rest of our time on earth.

 HOW DO YOU PRAY FOR HEALING?